 Student safety and district certification

 Traveling abroad is an exciting experience, but it can also pose risks, including political unrest, natural disasters, crime, injury, or disease.
 To ensure the safety of exchange students, your district must obtain RI certification before participating in Rotary's Youth Exchange program.
 Review the current list of noncertified districts before planning an exchange.

-You can find Rotary’s Statement of Conduct for Working with Youth and more information regarding student safety and risk management in the Abuse and Harassment Prevention Training Manual and Leader's Guide.
+You can find Rotary’s Statement of Conduct for Working with Youth and more information regarding student safety and risk management in the Rotary Youth Protection Guide.

 To learn more about RI certification, contact us at email@example.com.

 Contact a Rotary club in your area to learn about exchange opportunities.

 Resources & reference

 - Rotary Youth Exchange newsletter

 - Youth Exchange Application Schema (for programs utilizing databases)